Real Estate Lawyers

 1.6.
 Registration in the Land Registry.

-Once you have paid the conveyancing taxes, the property must be registered in the Land Registry in order to enjoy the maximum legal protection.
-Conveyance taxes must be paid to make the registration enter into force.
+Once the transfer taxes have been paid, the property must be registered in the Land Registry in order to obtain maximum legal protection.
+Transfer taxes must be paid for the inscription to take effect.

 2.1) Taxes (in force on the date of 2011/06/24)